julialamenza/kb8s-test/README.md

 kubernetes.io/cluster/
 ```

-Tag on security groups that are missing, check how to do it by TF
+Tag on security groups that are missing (SG description - EKS node shared security group
+) check how to do it by TF